eXcomm/3dfi-api-php/README.md

-# nViso 3D Facial Imaging PHP SDK (v1.0.0)
+# nViso 3D Facial Imaging PHP SDK (v1)

 The nViso Developer Platform is a set of APIs that make your application more engaging through capturing real-time emotional feedback and enabling next generation real-time interactivity.
-For a full list of capabilities you should consult the [nViso Developer Platform Portal](https://developer.nviso.net) for more information.
+For a full list of capabilities please consult the [nViso Developer Platform Portal](https://developer.nviso.net) for more information.

-This repository contains the open source PHP SDK that allows you to access [nViso Developer Platform](https://developer.nviso.net) from your PHP app.
-Except as otherwise noted, the nViso 3D Facial Imaging PHP SDK is licensed under the MIT Licence (http://opensource.org/licenses/MIT).

 ## Installation & Dependencies